How to Immigrate to Chile

 Initial permit: 1 year.
 Renewal: Up to 2 additional consecutive years.
 Work rights: Permitted (separate authorization may be needed).
 Residencia Definitiva: After 2 years of Residencia Temporal + 185 days/year physical presence.
 Citizenship: After 5 years total legal residency; Spanish proficiency; civics test.
 Permanent residence: Valid indefinitely as long as not absent from Chile for more than 2 consecutive years.
 Dual citizenship: Recognized - no need to renounce prior nationality.
 Family: Spouse and qualifying children can apply for dependent status; dependents may also work under Law 21.325.
 VALIDITY CORRECTED: Under Decree 177, retirement/rentista Residencia Temporal initially issued for 1 year.
 Can be extended for additional 1-year increments.
 After 2 years of holding Residencia Temporal with required physical presence (185+ days/year in Chile), holder can apply for Residencia Definitiva (permanent residence).
 Note: permit cannot be extended beyond two consecutive renewal years - after that, applicants must demonstrate continued income and restart cycle or move to permanent residence.

-Last updated: 3/1/2026
+Last updated: 3/30/2026

 Chile Student Visa — Residencia Temporal (Subcategoría: Estudiantes de Establecimientos Reconocidos por el Estado)

 Correct formal name under Law 21.325 is Residencia Temporal for Students from State-Recognized Establishments.
-Core concept broadly correct, but several important specifics: 90-day threshold for when permit actually required, part-time work allowance (30 hours/week), correct processing time (4-5 months standard, not weeks), and critical fact that application must be made from outside Chile before traveling.
+Core concept broadly correct, but several important specifics: 90-day threshold for when permit actually required, part-time work allowance (30 hours/week), correct processing time (4-5 months standard, not weeks), and application must be made from outside Chile before traveling.
 Notable feature for short-term exchanges: programs of 180 days or less may use Permanencia Transitoria (tourist/transitory stay) rather than full student permit, avoiding longer process.
 Some Chilean universities (e.g., USM, Universidad de Chile) have CRUCH-SERMIG agreements to fast-track processing to 40 working days.
-90-DAY THRESHOLD CRITICAL RULE: International students whose program is 90 days or less do NOT require student permit at all - enter on Permanencia Transitoria (tourist status, no prior visa for most nationalities).
+90-DAY THRESHOLD International students whose program is 90 days or less do NOT require student permit at all - enter on Permanencia Transitoria (tourist status, no prior visa for most nationalities).
 Programs between 91 and 180 days technically require Permanencia Transitoria but can use one-time extension (~USD $100 fee).
 Programs over 180 days require full Residencia Temporal student permit, which must be obtained before traveling to Chile.

 Eligibility